Ochelito/airbnb-clone-project/README.md

   - Manages server setup, deployment pipelines, and cloud infrastructure.
   - Ensures scalability, performance, and uptime of the application.
   - Monitors application health, handles updates, and implements CI/CD processes.

+Technology Stack
+The Airbnb Clone Project leverages a modern full-stack technology stack to build a scalable, secure, and feature-rich booking platform.
+Below is an overview of the technologies used and their purpose in the project:

+Backend & Frameworks
+-Django: A high-level Python web framework used to build the server-side logic, manage database interactions, handle routing, and implement authentication and authorization.
+-Django REST Framework (DRF): Extends Django to create RESTful APIs for CRUD operations, filtering, searching, and user interactions.

+Database
+-PostgreSQL/MySQL: A robust relational database system used to store structured data such as Users, Listings, Bookings, Reviews, and Amenities.
+Supports complex queries, indexing, and scalability.
+-SQLite (optional for development): Lightweight database used during development and testing phases.

+Frontend
+-Django Templates: Used to render dynamic HTML pages with data from the backend.
+-Bootstrap / Tailwind CSS: CSS frameworks used to design responsive and visually appealing layouts.
+-JavaScript: Provides interactivity on the frontend, including dynamic booking forms, modals, and AJAX requests for smoother UX.

+APIs & Communication
+-RESTful APIs: Serve as the communication layer between the frontend and backend, enabling data retrieval and manipulation.
+-AJAX: Facilitates asynchronous requests, allowing parts of pages to update without a full reload.

+Authentication & Security
+-Django Authentication System: Handles user registration, login, logout, and password management.
+-JWT / Token Authentication: Secures API endpoints by restricting access based on user roles.
+-CSRF Protection: Safeguards against cross-site request forgery attacks.

+DevOps & Deployment
+-Docker: Containerizes the application for consistent deployment across environments.
+-Heroku / AWS / DigitalOcean: Cloud platforms to host the web application and database.
+-Git & GitHub: Version control system for collaborative development and code management.

+Additional Tools
+-Pillow: Python imaging library used for image uploads and processing (e.g., listing photos).
+-Celery / Redis: Handles asynchronous tasks like sending booking confirmation emails or notifications.